 MOD IAP/11A19A4/4#50089

 9.53A Upon expiry of the deadline for comments in respect of a coordination request under Nos.
-9.11 to 9.14 and 9.21, the Bureau shall, according to its records, publish a Special Section, indicating the list of administrations having submitted their disagreement or other comments within the regulatory deadline.
-(WRC-2000)
+9.11 to 9.14 and 9.21, the Bureau shall, according to its records, publish a Special Section, indicating the list of administrations having submitted their disagreement and the list of satellite networks or systems upon which this disagreement is based, as appropriate, or other comments within the regulatory deadline.
+(WRC-19)

 Reasons: This modification is required in order to have the definitive list of affected satellite networks or systems published in addition to the list of administrations.